greim/await.js/README.md

   </tbody>
 </table>

-## Got

-In the body of your success callback (the function passed to `onkeep()`), you *got* all the things you need.
-All you need to worry about is what to do with it.

-    // I need a bar of soap and forty tons of fill dirt await('a bar of soap', '40 tons of fill dirt') .onkeep(function(got){
-      // do something with got['a bar of soap']
-      // do something with got['40 tons of fill dirt'] })

 ## Error handling

 Error handling is accomplished via the `fail()` and `onfail()` methods.
-The nice thing about these methods is that whatever you pass to `fail()` is what the `onfail()` callback receives.
+The nice thing about these is that whatever you pass to `fail()` is what the `onfail()` callback receives.
 By convention the first argument should be a description string, but subsequent arguments can be `XMLHttpRequest` objects, exceptions objects, debugging info, whatever.

     await()
     .fail('fake failure', 1, 2, 3)
     .onfail(function(){
       alert([].slice.call(arguments).join(','))
+      // "fake failure,1,2,3"
     })
-    // alerts "fake failure,1,2,3"

 ## Chainability of promises

-Chainability is a key advantage of promises.
+Chainability is a nice advantage of promises.
 Here we've declared two multi-var promises, and we want to suck the output from one to the other:

     n1 = await('foo', 'bar', 'baz')
     n2 = await('foo', 'bar', 'buz', 'qux')

 What happens is that n1 can *take* n2.

-    n1.take(n2) // There's lots of code here that never got written,
-                // hence this comment is here to take up some of
-                // the dead space.
+    n1.take(n2)

 n1 now takes n2, and if n2 fails, n1 fails.
 But what about the fact that n1 has a different set of things than n2?
 What happened in this case is: